 Based on multiple tests our doctors can evaluate your risk and recommend suitable treatments for bone loss.
 If risk is low, osteoporosis treatment will focus on modifying risk factors for falls and bone loss.
 For people with high risk of developing osteoporosis we offer multiple treatment options including bisphosphonates, injections and hormone -related therapy.

 Please make an appointment with one of our osteoporosis specialists in Midtown Manhattan or Upper East Side.
 Your condition should be evaluated by your physician for an accurate diagnosis and treatment plan.
-Our primary care doctors and bone loss specialists forward to meeting you!
+Our general care NYC doctors and bone loss specialists forward to meeting you!

 In The Press